juepi/PIO-ESP32-BMS_Ctrl/README.md

 You may manually switch Daly Charge and Discharge FETs on/off through dedicated MQTT topics to `on` or `off`, but be warned that this might confuse your charger, i think due to the Low-side switching nature of the Daly BMS.
 The code is not automatically handling the Daly FETs, however when monitoring the MQTT topics you will discover, that the BMS itself enables/disables the FETs on demand (in example, battery full -> Charge FET disabled).
 Last but not least, the firmware (starting with v1.1.0) also allows you to handle an external active balancer through an additional SSR as recommended by [Andy](https://www.youtube.com/watch?v=yPmwrPOwC3g).
 However, i have added a second condition beside the 3.4V cell voltage: **we're only enabling the active balancer at a configurable mimimum solar power threshold**.
 This ensures that balancing only kicks in when the battery is reasonably charging (i have set it to 10W for my small setup).
 To configure the firmware for your needs, see files `user_setup.h` and `mqtt_ota_config.h`, also see [PlatformIO ESP32 Template](https://github.com/juepi/PIO-ESP32-Template) readme (WiFi setup etc.).
 As of **version 1.2.0**, the ability to read data from a **Victron SmartSolar 75/15** through a SoftwareSerial port has been added.
 This feature can be enabled through a define parameter in the `platformio.ini`.
 If you want to use a different charger, you may want to take a look at the VE.Direct related settings in the `user_setup.h` file.
+**Version 1.3.0** now also supports reading data from a **Victron SmartShunt** through an addition SoftwareSerial port.

+# Bugs
+- Both data frame arrays of the VeDirectFrameHandler (Charger and SmartShunt) keep increasing over time due to transmission/decoding errors (I assume!) leading to new (wrong) data labels that are added to the array.
+VeDirectFrameHandler maxes out at 40 Labels, so this should not lead to any problems (in terms of buffer overflo), not sure how this is possible however as every frame has a checksum.
+Due to this problem, i assume  that also garbage values may be encountered, so I've added additional validity checks for the important data.
+- VeDirectFrameHandler data from the SmartShunt is "sorted" randomly in the veValue/veName arrays, which breaks the "hardcoded" index numbers I used to get the values from the data arrays.
+I've fixed this by adding a function to the library that allows you to fetch the arrays index number from a given veName tag.

 # Version History